-When should I consider suggesting Desmopressin?
+When should I consider suggesting desmopressin?

 Desmopressin is a synthetic analogue of arginine vasopressin and is therefore useful in treatment of enuresis caused by nocturnal polyuria.
-It is recommended by NICE as a first-line treatment, particularly where rapid onset or short-term improvement is a priority or where an alarm is considered inappropriate or undesirable to the child and/or family.
+It is recommended by NICE as a first-line treatment, particularly where rapid onset or short-term improvement is a priority, or where an alarm is considered inappropriate or undesirable to the child, young person and/or family.

-Desmopressin can be used in children from five years of age who are able to comply with fluid restriction for an hour prior to its administration and for eight hours after.
-It is easy to administer, particularly in the Melt formulation and may be used in combination with other treatments.
+Desmopressin can be used in children and young people from five years of age who are able to comply with fluid restriction for an hour prior to its administration and for eight hours after.
+It is easy to administer and may be used in combination with other treatments.

-Is Desmopressin appropriate to use in children?
+Is desmopressin appropriate to use in children?

-Desmopressin is an effective treatment for enuresis and should be used in the Melt or tablet formulations.
+Desmopressin is an effective treatment for enuresis and should be used in the liquid, melt or tablet formulations.
 The nasal spray should not be used for enuresis.
 Incidence of side-effects is low.
 They include abdominal pain, headache, nausea and vomiting.
-Hyponatremia is the most serious potential side-effect, but is usually associated with excess fluid intake in the hour prior to taking Desmopressin or the eight hours after taking it.
+Hyponatremia is the most serious potential side-effect but is usually associated with excess fluid intake in the hour prior to taking desmopressin or the eight hours after taking it.

 Isolated cases of allergic reactions and emotional disorders, including aggression in children, have been reported.

-Any side effects should be reported directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard and to Ferring Pharmaceuticals Ltd: Tel 0800 111 4126 or Email: medical.uk@ferring.com
+Any side effects should be reported directly via the Yellow Card Scheme at www.mhra.gov.uk/yellowcard.

+Side effects for Desmomelt[®] and Desmotab[®] should also be reported to Ferring Pharmaceuticals Ltd: Tel 0800 111 4126 or Email: medical.uk@ferring.com.